Meet our team

 Joining the MARR team as the Special Programs Manager on July 1st, 2023, Peter works diligently to contribute to programs that address the needs of the recovery community.
 In parallel with his role at MARR, he is pursuing an associate degree in IT and cybersecurity, aiming to bring a technological perspective to recovery advocacy.

-Outside of work, Peter values the time he spends in Auburn with his fiancé.
 As he continues on his professional path, his dedication to the recovery community remains at the forefront of his efforts.

 kate@mainerecoveryresidences.com